adolfintel/TDF/README.md

 * `2` (default): let TDF decide automatically, uses regular DXVK if GPL is supported, gplasync otherwise
 * `0`: always use the regular version of DXVK.
 If the system doesn't support GPL, the game will suffer from heavy shader compilation stuttering
 * `1`: always use the gplasync version of DXVK.
 Not recommended, can introduce minor graphical issues or stability issues

+__`TDF_D7VK`__
+Whether to install D7VK or not, which provides DirextX 6-7 emulation through Vulkan.
+If this is disabled, WineD3D will be used instead, which may be better for some older games, as it provides support for DX1-7 as well as DDraw.

+Settings for D7VK can be changed by editing the `dxvk.conf` file that will be created inside `zzprefix`, see the [d7vk documentation](https://github.com/WinterSnowfall/d7vk/blob/devel/dxvk.conf) for D7VK specific config options.

+Possible values:
+* `0` (default): use WineD3D
+* `1` : use D7VK

 __`TDF_DXVK_NVAPI`__
 Whether to install DXVK-nvapi or not, which provides nvapi support for nVidia GPUs.
 Requires `TDF_DXVK` to be set to `1`.